FatimaKhalidAwan/AI_Chatbot/README.md

 1. Install the required dependencies. <br>
 2. Obtain an API key from Together AI. <br>
 3. Clone the repository and set up your environment. <br>
-4. Run the chatbot and start chatting by entering your prompt. <br>
+4. Run the chatbot and start chatting by entering your prompt. <be>

 This chatbot can be adapted for various use cases, from customer service automation to personal assistant applications.